 The following loading definitions have been established in an attempt to encompass the broad variety of teaching and learning that occur at the college.
-The UFO and the District recognize that each type of faculty assignment contributes in a meaningful way to the combined educational environment that our students value.
+The UFO and the District recognize that each type of faculty assignment contributes in a meaningful way to the combined educational environment that our students' value.
 The determination of which course/assignment fits into which category shall be a curricular matter, relying primarily on the advice of faculty in the discipline.
 For the 2022-2023 Academic Year, twenty-one (21) weekly scheduled hours shall be considered as a primary (fall/spring) semester's full-time instructional load for all lab courses.
-Differential loading will be negotiated during the 2022-2023 negotiations cycle.